realA10001986/VSR/README.md

 If this is checked, the button lights permanently reflect the current [button mode](#button-modes), except for _light mode_.

+##### &#9654; Play time travel sounds

+If other props are connected, they might bring their own time travel sound effects.
+In this case, you can uncheck this to disable the VSR's own time travel sounds.
+Note that this only covers sounds played during time travel, not other sound effects.

+##### &#9654; Play TCD-alarm sounds

+If a TCD is connected via BTTFN or MQTT, the VSR visually signals when the TCD's alarm sounds.
+If you want the VSR to play an alarm sound, check this option.

 ##### &#9654; Brightness level

-This selects brightness level for the LED display.
+This selects the brightness level for the LED display.

 ##### &#9654; Screen saver timer